 Chronically Runny Nose

+While there are many ways to consume cocaine, most users snort the drug in powder form.
+Doing this consistently can cause damage to the nasal cavity and often leads to a runny nose.
 Many cocaine users seem to constantly have a cold or the sniffles.
-They may complain of having a cold or allergies to cover up this symptoms.
+Furthermore, They may complain of having a cold or allergies to cover up this symptom.
 Heavy cocaine use can lead to nosebleeds as well.

+One of the most telling ways to identify cocaine use or abuse is looking at a person’s eyes.
+Cocaine can cause a lack of quality sleep, resulting in red eyes from exhaustion.
 On top of that, cocaine is a stimulant that can cause red, bloodshot eyes.
-Many cocaine users have watery eyes, uncontrollable tears or a redness of the eyes that persists throughout the day.
+Many cocaine users have watery eyes, uncontrollable tears, or redness of the eyes that persists throughout the day.

 Spotting and Identifying Cocaine Paraphernalia

 Sometimes, the most evident signs of cocaine abuse or use are not behavioral or physical but simply have to do with the visibility of paraphernalia.
 Most users consume cocaine in a white powder form, so spotting this powder on possessions or a person’s face may be one clear sign.

 Cocaine paraphernalia is any type of equipment or material that is used to prepare, consume, or hide cocaine.
 This can include items such as pipes, bongs, straws, razor blades, and mirrors.
 It also includes any type of container that may be used to store cocaine, such as plastic bags or small boxes.

 If you suspect that someone you know is abusing cocaine, it is important to be on the lookout for cocaine paraphernalia.
 Being able to spot this type of equipment can help you confirm your suspicions and get the person the help they need.